SimonFrancisco/Notes/README.md

 This is an Android Note App with Clean Architecture, MVVM, Room Database, Coroutines, Single Activity Architecture, Navigation Components, Safe Args, and Search View!
-This app is supports 3 languages: Russian, English and Portuguese
+This app supports 3 languages: Russian, English, and Portuguese